SFTtech/openage/doc/README.md

 readme file lies in as well.
 You can find ideas, milestones, planning and workflow descriptions etc in here.

-a good entry point may be the file [doc/code/project_structure](/doc/code/project_structure.md). it roughly explains where to find what code in the project.
+A good entry point may be the file [doc/code/project_structure](/doc/code/project_structure.md). it roughly explains where to find what code in the project.

 If **you** made any relevant discoveries or gained insights that help others understand any part of the project:

-* Create a file and write down your thoughts
+* Create a file and write down your thoughts.
-* Ideally, use markdown syntax, alternatively plain text
+* Ideally, use markdown syntax, alternatively plain text.
-* Submit your contribution (pull request) so we can include it in the official repository
+* Submit your contribution (pull request) so we can include it in the official repository.
-* This ensures newcomers can start developing easily
+* This ensures newcomers can start developing easily.

 Dynamic Docs